Google Data Studio charts with data labels only for min and max values

 To understand why we must follow the walkthrough below to get data labels and custom formatting only for plots corresponding to min and max values, let’s recap – for our use case – some Data Studio current limitations, and also available features that will be salutary.

-- For a each chart, you can currently choose to display all or none of data labels
+- For each chart, you can choose to display all or none of data labels, and for the moment, conditional formatting is not available for time series and line charts.

 - Calculated fields cannot mix already aggregated and not aggregated fields from the same data source in one formula